Machinature/practice/README.md

-Hello, world - Machinature
-This is Vadim Ivanov's repository for practice tasks
+Hello, world - Machinature //This is Vadim Ivanov's repository for practice tasks//